 Traditional Technologies Program

-The program plans, implements, and supports two types of travel and research seminars:
+The Traditional Technologies program plans, implements, and supports two types of travel and research seminars:

 Funded Trips

-In the fall of 2020, Diné weavers Barbara Teller Ornelas and Lynda Teller Pete will lead a group of six Diné weavers to Washington, D.C. to study historic and contemporary collections of Navajo textiles.
-The other participants are Kevin Aspaas, Sue Begay, Cheryl Begay-Mizell, and Michael Ornelas.
+In the fall of 2023, Diné weavers Barbara Teller Ornelas and Lynda Teller Pete will lead a group of six Diné weavers to Washington, D.C. to study historic and contemporary collections of Navajo textiles.
 These master weavers, educators, and emerging artists will visit the National Museum of the American Indian, the National Museum of Natural History, and the Textile Museum to learn more about the past and collaborate on a plan for the future of Diné voices, views, and artistic efforts in Diné weaving.
-They plan to use this newfound knowledge to educate the tribal, local, and global public, and to engage Diné youth, disfranchised Diné, and their own community of artists to share experiences and create opportunities for artistic growth.
+The organizers will use this newfound knowledge to educate the tribal, local, and global public, and to engage Diné youth, disfranchised Diné, and their own community of artists to share experiences and create opportunities for artistic growth.

 Future Trips and Funding Opportunities

-International travel seminars will be held in odd-numbered years, with the theme and participants selected by the Traditional Technologies committee.
+International travel seminars will be held in even-numbered years, with the theme and participants selected by the Traditional Technologies committee.

-Museum travel seminars will be held in even-numbered years, with awards based on selected proposals.
-Beginning in 2022, and every two years thereafter, proposals will be accepted between January 1 and February 15 for an organized group of up to six Native or Hispano artists/scholars to travel to one or more U.S. museums to study Southwestern collections.
+Museum travel seminars will be held in odd-numbered years, with awards based on selected proposals.
+Beginning in 2025, and every two years thereafter, proposals will be accepted between January 1 and February 15 for an organized group of up to six Native or Hispano artists/scholars to travel to one or more U.S. museums to study Southwestern collections.
 One proposal will be selected for funding each cycle.

 For program information and proposal instructions, click here.